Sh1ne111/KMERIA/README.md

   - K-mer matrix construction is now more efficient and consumes fewer resources;
   - Updated filter step to use new compressed output format;
   - Enhanced m2b step with BGZF compression and statistics;
-  - Updated the association step to use our newly implemented bimbamAsso tool **bimbamAsso**
+  - Updated the association step to use our newly implemented Association tool **bimbamAsso**

 * KMERIA Version 0.0.1 (2024.10.14) is no longer be maintained